 Future shock, generational change and shifting eco-social identities: forest school leaders’ reasons to train

-McCree, M (2019) 'Future shock, generational change and shifting eco-social identities: forest school leaders’ reasons to train.'
+McCree, M (2020) 'Future shock, generational change and shifting eco-social identities: forest school leaders’ reasons to train.'
 In: Cutter-Mackenzie, A, Malone, K and Barratt Hacking, E, eds.
 Research handbook on childhoodnature: assemblages of childhood and nature research.
-Springer.
-ISBN 9783319672854 (Forthcoming)
+Springer, Cham, pp. 925-952.
+ISBN 9783319672854

 McCree, M and McCree, J (2017) 'Forest school: core principles in changing times.'
 In: Waite, S, ed.
 Children learning outside the classroom from birth to eleven.
 2nd ed.
 Sage Publishing, London, pp. 222-232.
 ISBN 9781473912274